How to invest in your teams with EQ training

 An employee who has received EQ training will be able to: identify and manage their own negative emotions; demonstrate empathy for the customer; work towards a solution without letting their emotions get in the way; and cultivate intelligence over emotions.
 Even the ability to turn negative interactions into positive ones can be learned with the help of emotional intelligence.

-Building your emotional intelligence training program
+Building your emotional intelligence training programme

 So, now you know why emotional intelligence training is vital to company success and the major benefits of investing in EQ training for your employees.
 We’ve also explored how to get buy-in from stakeholders and some of the challenges to convincing people of the value of this training.